+4. Correct and store the address, if necessary.
 If the address is corrected and stored, a copy of it is stored in the vehicle.
-The address is not changed on the mobile phone.
+The address is not

 New contact

 A contact can be associated with up to 8 phone numbers, 2 addresses, 3 e-mail addresses, and one Internet address.